danielhrisca/asammdf/documentation/intro.rst

 * for version 3

-    * functionality related to sample reduction block (but the class is defined)
+    * functionality related to sample reduction block

 * for version 4